 “ST. FRANCIS STAR OF THE SEA CHAPEL”

-This lovely chapel, the result of many influences; is, as I say “A God deal” that evolved.
-Growing up, my mom told stories of the little chapel on the family ranch where she grew up in Lampasas county.
+Alas, I must correct that version of “the story”, as this creation does have a purpose and history far greater than just providing a beautiful South Texas wedding venue….Read on if you will….it’s a bit of a long story; but, fun to share!
+This lovely outdoor chapel was the product of many influences, and a bit of Texas history.
+It was, as I say, “A God deal” that evolved!
+Growing up, my mom told stories of the little country chapel on the family ranch where she grew up in Lampasas county.
 (It was not unusual for ranch-owners to build a chapel where they and employees could profess their faith.
-My grandfather, William Wittenburg, felt it his obligation to encourage the faith of his ranch hands; therefore, once a month he took off to Austin, (an 80 mile ride jaunt) with horse and buggy, retrieved the priest and brought him to the ranch to say mass for the family and employees.
+My grandfather, William Wittenburg, felt it his obligation to encourage the faith of his ranch hands; therefore, once a month he took off to Temple, Tx., (a 60 mile jaunt), with horse and buggy, retrieved the priest and brought him to the ranch to say mass for the family and employees.
 I grew up thinking what a lovely idea this was.

-I did lots of research on little churches, studying the arches, pitch of the roof, steeples, stained glass windows, etc. This tiny chapel evolved into a somewhat larger version, as this vision became a reality.
+I did lots of research on little country churches, studying the arches, the pitch of the roof, steeples, stained glass windows, etc. This tiny white chapel evolved into a somewhat larger version, as this vision became a reality.
 I drew and re-drew designs for stained glass windows, which hopefully communicate the messages I wanted to pass on.
 Assembled by a lovely artist in Corpus, who helped me to choose each tiny piece of glass, they are a lovely part of this endeavor.

 Multiple sources turned up other items.
 The chandelier and a wooden arch surrounding the front stained glass window are from churches in France, the cross from a French vineyard, and the church-bell came from the old Abbey on Lake Corpus Christi.
 The altar was hand-made from mesquite from our ranch, and is now slightly warped after it nearly floated away in a bad flood.
 (We leave it that way as a fun memory.)

-After months of planning, this “widow woman” embarked on building this unique structure, blindly spending a small fortune building it with no real understood reason of exactly “WHY”!
+After months of planning, this “widow woman” embarked on building this unique structure, blindly spending a small fortune building it, with no real understood reason of exactly “WHY”!
 People would ask me “why”, and I could only respond that it was a “God thing”…?